-CSHB 340 would allow a county with a population of 50,000 or less to publish a road map showing its claim of public interest in county roads, provide for a review and appeals process for landowners disputing the county's claim.
+CSHB 1117 would allow a county with a population of 50,000 or fewer to publish a road map showing its claim of public interest in county roads and provide for a review and appeals process for landowners disputing the county's claim.
 It also would allow a landowner to transfer interest in a road to the county.